VishwasMoorjani/credsync-v-3/README.md

-# Client Helper v3 — Two-Way Google Sheets Sync
+# CredSync v3 — Two-Way Google Sheets Sync

 ### Overview
 This version connects the Chrome extension directly to a Google Sheet.